 If you find garbled characters in your localized content—such as question mark symbols systematically placed within words where they don’t belong—this typically means that the character set for the target language wasn’t supported.

-You can avoid these problems by making sure you’re using the right encoding to handle these special characters.
-Unicode is generally the industry standard because it can represent more than 1.1 million different characters and can also use more bits per character than ASCII.
+You can avoid these problems by making sure you’re using the correct encoding to handle these special characters.
+Unicode is generally the industry standard because it can represent more than 1.1 million characters and uses more bits per character than ASCII.

 5. Make sure your database schema can support international variants

 If your website relies on a database for various functionality, it’s important to consider localization from the outset when creating that database.
 Database fields can be constructed in a way that makes it impossible to display multi-language variants.
-To support website localization, you’ll need to make sure that your database schema is flexible enough to accommodate multilingual content.
+To support website localization, you’ll need to ensure your database schema is flexible enough to accommodate multilingual content.

 Time and date formats, not to mention currency, vary a lot between different locales.
 It can become very complicated to manage if these formats are hard coded.
 To reduce the complexity, consider using standardized formats such as ISO, epoch time, or UTC.
 There are also libraries such as Date.js and Moment.js that will automatically format dates and times for each geography.